TushitaG/TushitaG/README.md

 Hi, I’m Tushita
-I'm a Diploma student interested in Machine Learning and Data Science
+I'm a diploma graduate and undergraduate ttudent interested in Computer Science

 <!---